w3c/w3c-website-redesign-documentation/_posts/2021-03-12-weeknotes-12-March.md

   - Design
   - Content
   - Planning
-description: Feedback on key templates and the site header, and build planning
+description: It has been a busy week of activity, and it feels great.
 author: Julia Sang
 date: 2021-03-12
 thumbnail: /assets/images/img-standards.png